aspose-total/Aspose.Total-Products/total/en/net/conversion/mobi-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert MOBI to XLS or Online App" h2="Export MOBI to XLS via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include MOBI to XLS conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLS.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include MOBI to XLS conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.

+The process of converting MOBI to XLS is simple and straightforward.
+The first step is to use Aspose.Words for .NET to export MOBI to HTML.
+This component provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.
+It supports a variety of formats, including MOBI, HTML, DOC, DOCX, and more.

+Once the MOBI file has been converted to HTML, the next step is to use Aspose.Cells for .NET to convert the HTML to XLS.
+This component provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.
+It supports a variety of formats, including HTML, XLS, XLSX, and more.
+It also provides a range of features for manipulating and formatting spreadsheets, such as adding formulas, formatting cells, and more.

+By using Aspose.Total for .NET, developers can easily and quickly include MOBI to XLS conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.
+It supports a variety of formats, including MOBI, HTML, DOC, DOCX, XLS, XLSX, and more.
+It also provides a range of features for manipulating and formatting spreadsheets, such as adding formulas, formatting cells, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}